chubibest/PropertyPro-lite/README.md

 Navigate to localhost:3000 in your browser to access the application.

 ### Testing the application
-Requirements
+#### Requirements
 Postman - API development and testing environment.

 #### Testing with Postman
 Install Postman by following the link above.
-Navigate to localhost:3000 in Postman to access the application(Check api information above for routes)
+Navigate to localhost:3000 in Postman to access the application(Check api information above for routes).

 #### Running unit tests.
 In an open terminal, navigate to the cloned project directory.